 WARNING: do not rent a motorbike in Luang Prabang.
 They will demand you leave your passport and scams happen (too) often to tourists.
 How?
 They steal/damage their own motorbike and if you don’t pay the price you won’t get your passport back.
 Hence the tuk-tuk prices being higher here – besides cycling and walking, it’s the safest thing to do.

 Besides swimming, which is a very popular activity among locals and tourists, you can take this opportunity to hike to the top of the falls, pack a picnic bag and relax by one of the pools, try and find the other animals hiding in the forest (like the huge spider we saw!) or just walk around and snap as many photos as you can.
 Tripod is a good idea here, to get those epic waterfall shots.
 I forgot mine that day so I tried balancing my camera on the fence.

-You’ll notice a few minutes into your walk that there is also a bear rescue center located just before the Kuang Si Falls.
-At first we were a little doubtful of their ethics (how are they saved if they are in chains?), but we decided to approach the women selling the t-shirts and learned quite the opposite.
-Animal poaching and general abuse is unfortunately quite common in Laos, and these bears were saved from human predators.
+You’ll notice a few minutes into your walk that there is also a bear rescue centre located just before the Kuang Si Falls.
+At first, we were a little doubtful of their ethics (how are they saved if they are in chains?), but we decided to approach the women selling the t-shirts and learned quite the opposite.
+Animal poaching and general abuse are unfortunately quite common in Laos, and these bears were saved from human predators.
 We decided to donate some money for the rescued bears.
 I mean, look at this sleeping cutie!